02.06.2014

 Alconost

-The company Alconost told App2Top.ru about the scary, at first glance, term “linguistic testing”, as well as about why it is needed and how it should be applied.
+The Alconost company told App2Top.ru about the scary, at first glance, term “linguistic testing”, as well as why it is needed and how it should be applied.

-High—quality localization of any product — be it a website, software, a smartphone application or a game for consoles – is impossible without linguistic testing.
+High—quality localization of any product — be it a website, software, smartphone app or console game - is impossible without linguistic testing.

 Linguistic testing is a procedure for checking a localized product by a translator and correcting identified errors.